-- Capability list stored with the subject (e.g. the process) - Set of capabilities forms the protection of domain of the subject - Easy to determine the protection domain of the process - Easier to apply principle of least authority - Hard to determine who has (direct) access to a particular object - Capabilities can be stored many places (with each process, each user, etc..) - Have to examine them all for one referring to the object - Revocation is more difficult (especially selective) - Have to remove all capabilities to an object
+- Capability list stored with the subject (e.g. the process) - Set of capabilities forms the protection of domain of the subject - Easy to determine the protection domain of the process - Hard to determine who has (direct) access to a particular object - Capabilities can be stored many places (with each process, each user, etc..) - Have to examine them all for one referring to the object - Revocation is hard - Have to remove all capabilities to an object